Peptide Analysis and Improvement of Diagnostics

 Peptide arrays can be used in the development of new drug therapies.
 Typically, when drugs are being developed, researchers are looking to see how they bind to proteins within a patient.
 The binding of the drug molecules to the protein gives the desired therapeutic effect.
 Researchers use peptide arrays to create drug molecules that can effectively block or improve protein function by properly binding to the protein when other molecules cannot.
 Epitome binding works in a similar way as it identifies the binding sites of specific antibodies, helping in the creation of new vaccines.

-Peptide arrays can also be used as a screening tool for diseases.
-Certain peptides can be used as biomarkers.
-A biomarker is a biological molecule that can be found in the blood.
-It is an indicator that can be measured to evaluate normal processes within the body, exposure to certain drugs and disease processes within the body.
-When certain peptide biomarkers are recognized, it can be an indicator of an underlining disease process.
+Peptide arrays, such as those available through Peptides Canada, can be used as a screening tool for diseases.
+Specific peptides can serve as biomarkers, which are biological molecules found in the blood.
+A biomarker is an indicator that can be measured to evaluate normal bodily processes, exposure to certain drugs, and disease processes.
+When certain peptide biomarkers are recognized, it can indicate an underlying disease process.

 Peptides and proteins are natural within the human body, and research has found a way to use these cellular components to help improve medicine.